 Learn more about gear rental options for your trip

 From Interstate 10, take State Highway 385 south to Fort Stockton and into Marathon.
-From Marathon, drive 40 miles south on State Highway 385 to the north entrance of Big Bend National Park.
-Drive straight for 26 miles to Park Headquarters at Panther Junction.
-Turn right at the intersection and go 13 miles west.
-Take a left at the Ross Maxwell Scenic Drive and drive 23 miles to Cottonwood Campground.
+From Marathon, drive 40 miles (64 km) south on State Highway 385 to the north entrance of Big Bend National Park.
+Drive straight for 26 miles (42 km) to Park Headquarters at Panther Junction.
+Turn right at the intersection and go 13 miles (21 km) west.
+Take a left at the Ross Maxwell Scenic Drive and drive 23 miles (37 km) to Cottonwood Campground.

-Note: Old Maverick Road is a an unpaved road that is very rough.
-GPS units may send you down that road.
-Do not take it unless you have four wheel drive and high clearance.
+GPS Warning: GPS units may send you down Old Maverick Road, an unpaved, very rough road.
+Do not take Old Maverick Road unless you have a four wheel drive and high clearance vehicle.